 In a large bowl, combine your warm water, sugar, and yeast.
 Stir, and set aside for 5 to 10 minutes, or until foamy on top.

-Uncover your risen dough, and brush the top with melted butter.
-Bake the loaf in the center of your preheated 350°F oven for about 25 to 30 minutes, or until it turns a rich golden brown color on top.
+Uncover your risen dough, and bake in the center of your preheated 350°F oven for about 30 to 35 minutes, or until it turns a rich golden brown color on top.
 If the loaf is browning too quickly, loosely tent the top with aluminum foil to finish baking.

 Cool your baked loaf for about 20 minutes, or until it's cold enough to handle.
 Slice and serve!